Joedang/PATS/README.md

 Kenny advises that I don't store stuff as YAML, which seems like sound advice.
 I dunno if there's a good web service for hosting MySQL databases...
 I don't really want to store it in a Google sheet, lol.
 That kind of has similar problems to YAML, in that someone could accidentally edit it.

 ## TODO:
-- [ ] standardize the naming of variables!
+- [X] standardize the naming of variables!
 - [ ] implement loadData() and saveData() functions.
 For now, these can just interface with a CSV.
 Later on, I'll swap those functions out for ones that interface with an SQL database or something.
 - [ ] Setup the sample index to include label extensions
-- [ ] auto-fill the label extension
+- [ ] auto-fill the label extension based on what's in the index
-- [ ] implement a submit button
+- [X] implement a submit button
-- [ ] put the form into a tab
+- [X] put the form into a tab
-- [ ] make a tab for monitoring the data and another for the index
+- [X] make a tab for monitoring the data and another for the index
 - [ ] implement a function that reads through the data to generate an index